Chris Rainey: Toronto Argonauts

 Upon entering free agency, Rainey signed with the Toronto Argonauts on February 12, 2019.
 In week 4 against his former team, the BC Lions, Rainey returned a punt for a touchdown, but stepped out of bounds as time expired following a missed field goal, awarding BC a rouge, breaking a tie game and awarding BC the win.
 Rainey passed 10,000 career return yards during the season, and was named Toronto's Most Outstanding Special Teams Player.
 Rainey was appreciative of the nomination, but stated that teammate Frank Beltre who led the league in special teams tackles was more deserving.
 As a pending free agent in 2020, he was released during the free agency negotiation window on February 7, 2020.

-BC Lions (II)
+BC Lions (second stint)

-On February 11, 2020, it was announced that Rainey had signed a one-year contract to return to the BC Lions.
+On February 11, 2020, it was announced that Rainey had signed a one-year contract to return to the Lions.
 However, the 2020 CFL season was cancelled, so Rainey signed again with the Lions on February 9, 2021.
-Rainey was not offered a contract by the Lions and become a free agent on February 8, 2022.
+Rainey was not offered a contract by the Lions and became a free agent on February 8, 2022.